Pityriasis alba L30.59

 This section has been translated automatically.

-In a study with 56 patients (In SI et al. 2009) 18% showed a previous atopic dermatitis, so that a minus variant of an atopic eczema can be assumed in these patients.
-About 1/3 of the patients do not show signs of atopy at the time of diagnosis.
+In a study of 56 patients (In SI et al. 2009), 18% had a previous history of atopic dermatitis, meaning that a minus variant of atopic eczema can be assumed in these patients.
+Approximately 1/3 of the patients showed no signs of atopy at the time of diagnosis.

 Manifestation